Single Sign-on (SSO) via SAML 2.0

 In SAML 2.0 terminology:

-- Your Feature Upvote product board has a unique SAML identifier known as entity ID, relying party identifier, or application id.
+- Your Feature Upvote feedback board has a unique SAML identifier known as entity ID, relying party identifier, or application id

 - Your identity provider has an “entity ID”, which is not used by Feature Upvote.
-Be careful not to confuse this with your Feature Upvote product board’s entity id.
+Be careful not to confuse this with your Feature Upvote feedback board’s entity id.

 - Your identity provider has an identity provider URL, also known as the SSO URL.
 This is where Feature Upvote redirects unauthenticated users to that they can sign in.

-- Your Feature Upvote product board has a Reply URL, which is where your identity provider redirects users upon successful authentication.
+- Your Feature Upvote feedback board has a Reply URL, which is where your identity provider redirects users upon successful authentication.
 This is also known as Assertion Consumer Service URL or ACS URL.

 - Your identity provider has a public credential, usually in the form of an X509 certificate, sometimes known simply as a certificate.
 This is a long amount of text which, when correctly processed, is used to check the validity of user authentication responses sent by your identity provider.